SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 ## Roles in the _SCS Project Board_

 Among the elected Project Board a spokesperson is nominated.
+The spokesperson is elected by a simple majority vote among the members of the project board.
+The spokesperson is elected for the whole term.